-Are you been having unprotected sex and trying to conceive for more than 12 months, and no results! well don’t lose hope first understand what can be a cause of your conception failure.
+Hey!
+When is the good news coming?
+This light conversation becomes irritating and stressful when have no results after having unprotected sex for more than 12 months.
+Well don’t lose hope first understand what can be a cause of your conception failure.
 Cause for infertility, may be one partner cannot contribute to conception, or a woman cannot carry a pregnancy to full term.

 Infertility can be primary or secondary.